 Once your home study is complete then you will be able to reach this stage of the adoption process.
 This when you contact a law firm in the country you will be adopting from.
 If you are unfit to take care of a person then you will also be excluded.
 This may include a disability which make you incapable of taking care of another person.
 Highly unlikely but if you have a legal dispute with the relatives of the minor child or the minor child himself/herself then that will also exclude you from the process.

 Another note on the adoption process with regard to family law in Thailand, is that you do not have the right to inherit from the adopted child.
 The reason being that it could encourage bad behaviour by putting the adopted child at physical risk.
 The adopted child however can inherit from you just as a biological child.
 Note also that the adopted child has the right to use your surname or family name.
+See also arbitration in Thailand while you are here.

 The Thai adoption process takes time and the wait times can be very long.
 Many of the adopted children still have parents.
 So very few are truly orphans in that sense.
 Adoption does come with its own issues such as the language barrier and also cultural barriers.